mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 There are several device models in the market, which are used in conjunction with specific protocols or define a generic mechanism for protocol binding.
 Some of them are standardised in different SDOs such as the W3C, OCF, IPSO and others.

 Large IoT cloud vendors also use different models in their products.
-Some of them only define metadata and properties but leave it to the applications to handle actions and messages.
+Some of them only define metadata and attributes (properties) but leave it to the applications to handle actions and messages.

 This fragmentation limits interoperability and market adoption of IoT devices.

 The benefit of a unified device model is to simplify device integration and interoperability between (typically small embedded) devices and IoT service platforms from multiple vendors.

-A high level of interoperability brings faster time-to-market, since it minimizes the integration effort between device manufacturers and cloud vendors.
+A high level of interoperability brings faster time-to-market, since it minimizes the integration effort between device manufactureres and cloud vendors.
 It protects the customer investment and makes device and applications future-proof, since it enables easy integration across multiple clouds.

 It enables migration scenarios where devices can continue to be used when one of the cloud platform providers discontinues his service.

 ## Background

-The UDM specification is influenced by products from major cloud vendors and IoT standards, including but not limited to:
+The Unified Device Model specification is influenced by products from major cloud vendors and IoT standards, including but not limited to:

 ##### W3C Web of Things
 [https://w3c.github.io/wot-thing-description/]()